HL7/fhir-pacio-pfe/input/pagecontent/formal_specification.md

 This section defines additional requirements and guidance relevant to this IG as a whole.
 The FHIR Conformance Rules define the conformance verbs — shall, should, and may — used in this IG.

+### Conformance Statements

+The following table lists the free-text conformance statements in this Implementation Guide.
+It is provided as a summary to help implementers identify requirements and support testing.
+The table does not include computable requirements expressed in CapabilityStatements, profiles, value sets, or other FHIR artifacts.
+Implementers should use the links in the table to read each statement in its full context.

+§§§

 ### Claiming Conformance to a Personal Functioning and Engagement Profile
 §To claim conformance to a Profile in this IG, servers **SHALL**:§